alecjacobson/geometry-processing-deformation/README.md

 the _other_ rotations.
 So each can be optimized _locally_.
 In contrast, the mesh vertex positions <img src="./tex/26eb59da31fb48cb17abfe4c6dc80375.svg?invert_in_darkmode" align=middle width=14.554737449999989pt height=22.55708729999998pt/> depend on each other requiring a _global_ solve.
-In the geometry processing literature, this is known as a local-global optimization (see "As-rigid-as-possible surface modeling" [Sorkine & Alexa 2007]).
+In the geometry processing literature, this is known as a local-global optimization (see ["As-rigid-as-possible surface modeling" [Sorkine & Alexa 2007]](papers/arap_web.pdf)).
 It is also known as "alternating block coordinate descent" because we have separated the variables into disjoint sets (<img src="./tex/4f90daf6c058a218597ba681f5a2ad5d.svg?invert_in_darkmode" align=middle width=102.24653009999999pt height=22.55708729999998pt/>) and taking the optimal descent direction for each independently.